Select Page

 Division of Germany

-The Berlin Blockade cemented the division of Germany into two separate countries: the Federal Republic of Germany (West Germany) and the German Democratic Republic (East Germany).
-The blockade demonstrated the irreconcilable differences between the capitalist West and communist East, leading to the formal division of Germany in the subsequent years.
+The Berlin Blockade cemented the division of Germany into two separate countries: citizen of the Federal Republic of Germany (West Germany), and also of the German Democratic Republic (East Germany).
+The blockade was a marker of the fundamental gulf between the capitalist West and communist East with the country split down the line into formal halves in future years.

 In Conclusion